daattali/beautiful-jekyll/_posts/2017-02-26-burning-ropes.md

 If we count durations between extinguishings as well, there are 34 in all.

 These figures are confirmed by the Python program below.
+A natural question is whether there is a closed-form expression for N ropes.
+I haven't found one, and I would be interested to know if you have!

 Number of Ropes|Intervals from Start|All Intervals
 :-:|:-:|:-: